 - The other parking option is to begin at the Woods Lake parking area, which is west of Carson Pass along SR 88 a short distance (before you reach Caples Lake).
 People park here in the winter to access Woods Lake via snowshoe or cross-country skis.
 This is not a bad option to start your journey because you’ll get to ski the gentle downhill from Carson Pass to your vehicle at the end of your tour.
 However, my concern with parking at the Woods Lake lot is that it’s not visible from the highway or as popular a trailhead as Carson Pass.
 I might be paranoid, but I don’t like leaving my vehicle unattended for hours in an isolated lot in the woods.
 There are no guarantees in life, but at least if your vehicle is parked in a more trafficked area (like Carson Pass) the presence of passersby might discourage a potential thief from attempting to break into your vehicle.
 The other consideration, and probably a more important one, is that in the case of an emergency it would be better to travel back to a more populated area than to a less populated one (i.e. Carson Pass versus the Woods Lake parking lot).

-Below is a Google Map to assist you in finding the parking area for Carson Pass.
+Here’s a map to assist you in finding the parking area for Carson Pass.

 You can cross-country ski this loop in either direction.
 However, I prefer to travel it counter clockwise so that the last section is basically a return from Winnemucca Lake along the well-traveled trail that leads to the south Carson Pass parking lot.
 Again, this is fueled by safety considerations because I often travel alone, so being forced to link up with other people (on the main thoroughfare) toward the latter half of my journey is me trying to be as safe as possible, all things considered.
 On the other hand, if you’re going to be cross-country skiing this route with a partner and like to rip it downhill (even with the skinny skis!), I’d recommend traveling in a clockwise direction.
 The open hill on the west facing aspect of the ridge nearest Winnemucca Lakes is amazing.
 You’ll just have to figure out how to link up with the route to Woods Lake once you reach the trees.
 This shouldn’t be too much of a problem, though, because at this point you’ll be in a relatively wide open gully and you’ll just need to keep going downhill.
 Also, there are blue diamonds tacked to trees in this section marking the trail.
 Keep your eye out for them.